Ahmed al-Haznawi

-He left his family to fight in Chechnya in 2000 but was probably sent to training camps in Afghanistan.
-It was there he was chosen to participate in the 9/11 attacks.
+He left his family to fight in Chechnya in 2000.
+He was chosen to participate in the 9/11 attacks.
 He arrived in the United States in June 2001 under the direction of Al-Qaeda for terrorist attacks, on a tourist visa.
 Once he was in the U.S., he settled in Florida and helped plan out how the attacks would take place.

-On September 11, 2001, al-Haznawi boarded United Airlines Flight 93 and assisted in the hijacking of the plane so it could be crashed into either the United States Capitol or the White House.
+On 11 September 2001, al-Haznawi boarded United Airlines Flight 93 and assisted in the hijacking of the plane so it could be crashed into the United States Capitol. al-Haznawi or Ahmed al-Nami are believed to be one of the apparent hijackers to have carried the bomb.
 Instead, the plane crashed into a field in Somerset County, Pennsylvania, after the passengers on-board started a revolt against al-Haznawi and the other hijackers.

 Early life

-Ahmed al-Haznawi was the son of a Saudi imam from the Al-Bahah province, a province in the south west of Saudi Arabia.
+Ahmed al-Haznawi was the son of a Saudi imam from the Al-Bahah Province, a province in the south west of Saudi Arabia.
 Al-Haznawi grew up in the village of Hazna, where his father was a cleric at the mosque in the central marketplace section of the village.
 Al-Haznawi belonged to a family that was part of the larger Ghamd tribe, sharing the same tribal affiliation with fellow hijackers Saeed al-Ghamdi, Hamza al-Ghamdi, and Ahmed al-Ghamdi.
-He memorised the Quran, giving him the title Hafiz.
+He memorised the Quran, giving him the title hafiz.

 This group is noted as being some of the more religiously observant of the hijackers, and they are thought to have met one another some time in 1999.

 Early activities

 1999–2000

-Al-Haznawi announced he was leaving his family in 1999 to fight in Chechnya, although his father forbade him.
+Al-Haznawi announced he was leaving his family in 1999 to fight in Chechnya, although his father forbade him from travelling to Chechnya.
 His father and brother, Abdul Rahman al-Haznawi, reportedly last heard from him in late 2000, after he made references to training in Afghanistan.